xylous/settle/USER-MANUAL.md

 - `backlinks`: return a list of Zettel that reference the note specified as an argument
 - `search`: return a list of Zettel that contain the specified text
+- `zettelkasten`: the absolute path to the directory `settle` uses

 ### Patterns

-Matching literal text is tedious.
+Matching literal text gets boring, quick.
 Fortunately, `settle` supports two wildcards that'll come in very handy:

 - `*`, which matches zero or more characters
 - `.`, which matches a single character